COVID-19 in a Child Care Centre or School

 Please ensure that your contact information and emergency contact information is always up-to-date with your child’s school.
 There are a number of reasons why the school may need to contact you during the school day or afterwards.
 Also, schools will provide contact information to public health if it's needed to get in touch with you about your child.

 Consider alternatives to taking the school bus if possible.
 Active transportation, like walking or biking, are good options if they are feasible.
-A group of up to 5 students can do this together to get to school as long as they can maintain physical distancing.
+A group of students can do this together to get to school as long as they can maintain physical distancing.